Yuan-Yuzhuo/Princeton_ProbabilityTheory_Note/README.md

 # Princeton_ProbabilityTheory_Note
-The author make the repository to keep record of self-learning journey on Probability Theory
+The author make the repository to keep record of self-learning journey in Probability Theory